MediaComem/comem-webdev/subjects/bootstrap/README.md

 #### Navbar buttons

-Let's say we'd like a *button* in our navbar that scrolls down to the top of the page.
+Now, let's say we'd like a kind of *button* in our navbar that scrolls up to the top of the page.

-Simply adding a *button* to the navbar will not do the trick:
+Simply adding a *button* to the navbar will not quite do the trick:

 ```html
 <nav class="navbar navbar-default navbar-fixed-top">